deanna-stover/coursesCNU/2020/idst270fall2020.md

 ## [Twine Assignment](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/twine)

-You will create a Twine Game and write a 3000 word research paper.
+You will create a Twine Game and write a 3000 word research paper after I approve your proposal and annotated bibliography.

 ## Final Reflection